Private Equity Trends and Developments in the Cayman Islands

-As a response to this demand, sponsors continue to structure and offer certain products that provide strategies tailored to the current environment and investor demand, which include credit opportunities, market dislocation and special situations opportunities funds and products with regional or focused investment mandates, including environmental, social and governance (ESG) strategies.
+Sponsors continue to look to the Cayman Islands when structuring and offering private equity products that provide strategies tailored to the current market environment, including infrastructure, credit opportunities, market dislocation and special situations opportunities funds and products with regional or focused investment mandates, including environmental, social and governance (ESG) strategies.

 Within this regulatory framework, sponsors, allocators and investors are able to legislate their own contractual arrangements, which is particularly helpful as strategic investors seek alternatives to traditional co-mingled fund structures and vehicle types.